 India’s largest outdoor Music Festival – the Ziro Festival of Music is also held in North East India at Ziro Valley in the State of Arunachal Pradesh.

 At North East India, that is home to over 200 tribes you will experience Eco Tourism at its best in the States of Assam and Meghalaya.
 From staying with these tribes, you can also get to experience their culture and traditions that have been preserved from many generations.
 Indulge in community activities, savor delicious meals and local wine along with these Tribes and stay in Eco friendly community houses constructed especially for tourists to experience Eco tourism homestays at its best!

 We at Jungleideas look forward eagerly in welcoming you to North East India – ‘The Paradise Unexplored’ !!

-Best time to Visit: You can visit the North East of India anytime of the year however the National Parks of Assam remain open for public viewing from November to April only.
-This is becuase heavy flooding from May to September forces them for a closure.
+Best time to Visit: You can visit the North East of India anytime of the year however the National Parks of Assam remain open for public viewing from October to April only with the exception of the Dibru Saikhowa National Park.
+This is because heavy flooding from May to September forces them for a closure.
 The climate remains favorable for exploring at that time too.
-The States of Meghalaya and Arunachal Pradesh have a favorable climate throughout the year.
+The States of Meghalaya, Nagaland, Mizoram, Sikkim and Arunachal Pradesh have a favorable climate throughout the year.
 To witness the rains of Cherrapunji the best time to visit will be during the months of July and August.

 So why wait?!
 Plan your visit to the Top Bio-Diversity hotspots in the World at India’s Paradise Unexplored ~ the Incredible North East of India!